What is Artist Development?

 Justin Leighton Long is a lifetime musician who was promoting and selling out large (300+) shows by the time he entered high school.
 He got his band, No Address, signed to Atlantic Records, which resulted in a million-dollar recording contract (with the producer of Eagle Eye Cherry, Three Doors Down, Creed, and Jewel) and an 18-month national tour with bands like Shinedown and Breaking Benjamin before the old music industry tanked in the mid-2000’s.
-He has worked in and owned recording studios in Florida and California; has performed, recorded, and produced a wide range of genres; and has coached and mentored scores of artists in Florida and at Performance High.
+He has worked in and owned recording studios in Florida and California; performed, recorded, and produced a wide range of genres; and coached and mentored scores of artists in Florida and at Performance High.

-How Do You “Do” Artist Development?
+How Do You Develop an Artist?